Too many cancer drugs? Crowded market gives investors pause

 Twenty years ago, when Roche launched its state-of-the-art cancer drugs Herceptin and Rituxan, it enjoyed years without rivals.
 Today, there are multiple versions of new drugs targeting molecular pathways with acronyms such as PD-1/L1, PARP and CDK, as well as CAR-T.

-“You’re either first or you’re best or you’re nowhere because it has become such a race,” said Paul Major, an investment manager at BB Healthcare Trust, who is cautious about investing in cancer immunotherapy.
+“You’re either first or you’re best or you’re nowhere because it has become such a race,” said Paul Major, an investment manager at BB Healthcare Trust (BBH.L), who is cautious about investing in cancer immunotherapy.

-Lydia Haueter at Pictet Asset Management is also wary, pointing out there are already five PD-1/L1 drugs on the market - from Merck, Bristol-Myers Squibb, Roche, AstraZeneca and Pfizer - and more are coming.
+Lydia Haueter at Pictet Asset Management is also wary, pointing out there are already five PD-1/L1 drugs on the market - from Merck (MRK.N), Bristol-Myers Squibb (BMY.N), Roche, AstraZeneca (AZN.L) and Pfizer (PFE.N) - and more are coming.

 “It seems everybody has a PD-1, so we especially don’t go for those kind of cancer companies,” she said.

-Some drugmakers like GlaxoSmithKline and Novartis that missed the initial PD-1/L1 wave are trying to make a virtue of looking ahead to the next phase of cancer immunotherapy, particularly drug combinations.
+Some drugmakers like GlaxoSmithKline (GSK.L) and Novartis that missed the initial PD-1/L1 wave are trying to make a virtue of looking ahead to the next phase of cancer immunotherapy, particularly drug combinations.

-Yet last month’s failure of a combination study using a next-generation drug from Incyte with Merck’s PD-1 Keytruda shows that adding a new agent is no slam dunk for expanding the reach of immune-boosting medicine.
+Yet last month’s failure of a combination study using a next-generation drug from Incyte (INCY.O) with Merck’s PD-1 Keytruda shows that adding a new agent is no slam dunk for expanding the reach of immune-boosting medicine.

 At Great Ormond Street, Straathof is less concerned about doubling up on research and more focused on getting effective, affordable cures - and she hopes automated processes will eventually bring down today’s sky-high drug prices.